LyesSaadSaoud/machine-zygote/README.md

 # Machine Zygote

-**A germline–soma architecture for developmental machine heredity — reproducible codebase for Paper 1.**
+**A germline–soma architecture for developmental machine heredity — reproducible codebase**

 This repository implements and tests a machine-heredity architecture in which two parent systems carry separate **germline** states, their contributions are